ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/sharing.md

 ## How to Request Support

-To request assistance with storage from ACCESS-NRI please submit your request to a relevant working group or by sending an email to ACCESS-NRI's data team at [data.access.nri@anu.edu.au](mailto:data.access.nri@anu.edu.au).
+To request assistance with data storage from ACCESS-NRI please submit your request to a relevant working group or by sending an email to ACCESS-NRI's data team at [data.access.nri@anu.edu.au](mailto:data.access.nri@anu.edu.au).